• Skip to main content

 Instructions

-• Heat the cream in a saucepan over medium until it's steaming but NOT boiling.
+• Heat the cream in a saucepan over low-medium until it's steaming but NOT boiling (145℉/63℃).
+Turn off the heat.

-• Pour the steaming cream over the chocolate.
-Cover the bowl to keep the warmth in.
+• Add the chocolate to the steamy cream.
+Cover the pan to keep the warmth in.
 Let it sit for a few minutes for the chocolate to melt.
 Then, stir it all together until it's smoothly blended.

 Notes